-There is also a requirement to study personal, social, health and economic education and citizenship, which provides students with knowledge, skills and understanding to prepare them to play a full and active part in society.
+There is also a requirement to study personal, social, health and economic education as well as citizenship, which provides students with knowledge, skills and understanding to prepare them to play a full and active part in society.
 We also focus on life skills such as how to manage money, make sound financial decisions, keep fit and healthy, to help support the next phase in their life after leaving school.

 At St Martins School we also study 'arts' for all.
 We passionately believe that creativity and adaptability are two keys characteristics that employers of the future will be looking for.
-Our Arts courses develop our student's confidence and resilience and enable students to shine in a variety of disciplines including art, dance, music, acting and creative media.
-Students have already chosen an Arts option in year 8 and will continue with this course through year 10 and 11.
+Our arts courses develop our student's confidence and resilience and enable students to shine in a variety of disciplines including art, dance, music, acting and creative media.
+Students have already chosen an arts option in year 8 and will continue with this course through year 10 and 11.

-Modern languages are important at St Martins School and going forward 70-80% of our students from the current year 9 onwards will continue to student GCSE French or Spanish.
-For some students, a modified vocational pathway has been designed, exams for both the languages and the vocational course will be sat in year 10.
-This allows for the more intensive language learning, with language skills re-enforced regularly and learning built on consistently.
+Modern languages are important at St Martins School and going forward 70-80% of our students from the current year 9 onwards will continue to study GCSE French or Spanish.
+However, some students will continue on a modified pathway.
+Exams for both the languages and the vocational course will be sat in year 10.
+This allows for the more intensive language learning, with language skills re-enforced regularly.
+For any students wishing to study languages post 16 there are opportunities in year 11 to continue to build on your understanding of the language you studied.